 Do not use spray gold paint!
 Metallic spray paints do not have a strong enough protective sealer to allow a bronze effect to work properly.
 Should you glaze over metallic spray paints, the brass particles suspended in the spray paint binder will flash and turn brown, resulting in loss of color and metallic reflectivity, both essential to create an effective bronze appearance.

-Step 4: Applying Gold under tone
+Step 4: Applying gold undertone

-To create a gold leaf or imitation gold leaf surface, follow the gilding tutorials at the artSparx Gilded Corner, then complete the effect with the following glazing technique for the Bronzing patina.
+To create a gold leaf or imitation gold leaf surface, follow the gilding tutorials at the artSparx Gilded Corner, then complete the effect with the following glazing technique for the bronzing patina.

 bronze paint effect